Chapter 3 – Two Stories about Flying

 2. Why did the mother bring a piece of fish near the baby seagull?

-3. What happened when the baby seagull tried to catch at the piece of fish?
+3. What happened when the baby seagull tried to catch the piece of fish?

-4. What, according to you, could be stopping the young seagull to take his first flight?
+4. What, according to you, could be stopping the young seagull from taking his first flight?

-5. The attitude of parents of the young seagull towards him was very harsh and threatening.
-Do you approve this attitude of the parents or not?
+5. The attitude of the parents of the young seagull towards him was very harsh and threatening.
+Do you approve of this attitude of the parents or not?
 Why?

 (a) Who are ‘she’ and ‘him’ referred to in the extract?
 Why did she halt just opposite to him?